PaulWozny/fixed_point/README.md

 > sudo python2.7 setup.py install

 current state of work:
-- fixed_numbers module is written for py2.7
+- fixed_numbers module is written for py2.7 ?? __Works fine for me using 3.6 - AP__
 - myhdl is written for py3.6
 - 2to3 tool doesn't provide ready-to-use code
 ---

-### Problems xd
+### Problems, Progress & Notes
-- Problem with WFormat (incompatibile syntax of py2.7 quick workaroud:
+- Problem with WFormat (incompatibile syntax of py2.7) quick workaroud:
     - change sys libraries -> recompile to egg or
     - import local module